 Marmorkirken (The Marble Church, Frederikskirken) is a marble Evangelical Lutheran church located at Frederiksgade 4 just west of Amalienborg.

 Work on the neo-baroque church was abandoned in 1770 due to the expense and budget cuts, but construction was renewed when Danish industrialist C.F.
 Tietgen took over finances for the project and the church was completed in 1894.
-Learn more about the history here.
+The copper green dome resting on top is one of the largest in Europe.

-We were also able to get a beautiful view of Marmorkirken through Amalienborg from the coast during our boat cruise- photo below.
+Check the website before planning as tours may be cancelled during services and special events.
+We were also able to get a beautiful view of Marmorkirken through Amalienborg and from the water during our boat cruise- photo below.

 Langelinie